cmdcolin/jbrowse-plugin-mafviewer/README.md

 ### Example BgzipTaffyAdapter config

+Note: TAF files are actually significantly slower in practice to use, because of how it is encoded

+This notice will be removed it it is improved

-can use nhLocation or samples array on adapter
+As with other adapters, you can use nhLocation or samples array on adapter

 ```json
 {